nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    This enhancement will improve flexibility and reduce the need for users to recreate sessions from scratch when updates are required.

-6. **Filter and Sort Members by Tags**
-   The tag feature allows users to categorize members into different teams or groups, but it can become challenging to locate specific groups as the number of members increases.

-   **Example Requirement**:

-   > Implement a filter and sort feature for tags to help users manage members by groups or teams.
-   >
-   > - Example: `filter_members_by_tag Team A` would display only members tagged as "Team A," while `sort_members_by_tag` would group all members with similar tags together.

-   By adding these features, users can better manage and view group associations at scale.

-7. **Allow Manual Point Adjustments**
+6. **Allow Manual Point Adjustments**
    Currently, points can only be awarded or adjusted through sessions.
 This setup can be restrictive for users who need to manage points directly, without creating a session.

    **Example Requirement**:

-   > Introduce a command to manually add or adjust points for individual members, allowing flexible point management outside of sessions.
+   > Update the `update_member` command to manually add or adjust points for individual members, allowing flexible point management outside of sessions.
    >
    > - Example: An `add_points` command could let users award or modify points for members directly, without requiring a session link, accommodating various tracking needs.

    This enhancement would allow users to manage point allocations more flexibly, streamlining adjustments and providing greater control over point tracking.

 ---